PIM vs DAM: What's the Difference and How They Work Together

 - Track asset performance and ROI across markets

-- Provide self-service to agencies, partners, and resellers
+- Give agencies, partners, and resellers self-service access to assets

 How PIM and DAM work together

 Most growing e-commerce companies don't need two separate systems.
-A modern PIM with built-in DAM keeps product data and the assets that visualize it in the same place — and links them automatically.
+A modern PIM with built-in DAM keeps product data and its assets in the same place and links them automatically.
 When DAM is a separate system, PIM references DAM assets by URL or asset ID and applies channel-specific transformations on the way out.

 Bundled (PIM with built-in DAM)

-Single platform stores both product data and assets, with native links between them.
-Best for SMB and mid-market e-commerce — fewer integrations, fewer vendors, faster time-to-value.
+A single platform stores both product data and assets, with native links between them.
+Best for SMB and mid-market e-commerce: fewer integrations, fewer vendors, faster time to value.

 Integrated (separate PIM + DAM)

-Standalone DAM holds the masters; PIM references assets by URL or asset ID and applies channel-specific transformations on the way out.
+A standalone DAM holds the master files.
+PIM references assets by URL or asset ID and applies channel-specific transformations on the way out.
 Best for enterprise brands with massive asset libraries.

 Frequently asked questions